abraunegg/onedrive/docs/usage.md

 ERROR: Invalid skip_file entry '.*' detected
 ```

-### Guidelines for Naming Local Files and Folders in the Synchronisation Directory

 ### Guidelines for Local File and Folder Naming in the Synchronisation Directory

 To ensure seamless synchronisation with Microsoft OneDrive, it's critical to adhere strictly to the prescribed naming conventions for your files and folders within the sync directory.
 The guidelines detailed below are designed to preempt potential sync failures by aligning with Microsoft Windows Naming Conventions, coupled with specific OneDrive restrictions.